Understand Your Billing Documents

 A billing statement is a detailed record of charges, and it's issued for each invoice.

 Unlike an invoice PDF, which only provides a summary of charges, a statement contains a comprehensive breakdown of all charges.
-To view a sample statement, use the following link:
+To download or view a sample statement, use the following link:

 A SoftwareOne Marketplace billing statement contains these tabs:

 An invoice and a statement are both billing documents, but they serve different purposes.
-The following table lists the key differences between these two types of documents:
+The following table lists the key differences between these two documents:

 Purpose